Home Resources Condenser Mic vs. Dynamic Mic – Use Cases Considered

 The diaphragm material is also thicker, and they are less sensitive in general.

 They do well with horns, drums, snares, kicks, and toms.
+They also do well with vocals.

 Most dynamic mics have a limited frequency response, which makes them ideal for withstanding high sound pressure levels attributed to loud guitar amps, live vocals, and drums.